 It should be noted that only details of the non-Community manufacturer or formulator are optional.
-The other information specified in this section must relate to at least one supplier from the supply chain.
-Note also that in this context "the supplier" refers to the supplier of the SDS as indicated by the title of this section 41.
-It should be further noted that a "responsible person" is nominated by a "supplier" who, according to the definition of a "supplier" under REACH is located in one Member State.
-Such a "responsible person" can therefore be described for practical purposes as "any person that the supplier from one Member State may have chosen to appoint in a different Member State to deal with any enquiries concerning SDSs which arise in that different Member State"

-The information for this subsection may be structured as follows:
+The other information specified in this section must relate to at least one supplier

+- from the supply chain.
+Note also that in this context "the supplier" refers to the supplier of the - SDS as indicated by the title of this section35.
+It should be further noted that a "responsible - person" is nominated by a "supplier" who, according to the definition of a "supplier" under - 14 REACH is located in one Member State.
+Such a "responsible person" can therefore be described - 15 for practical purposes as "any person that the supplier from one Member State may have - 16 chosen to appoint in a different Member State to deal with any enquiries concerning SDSs - 17 which arise in that different Member State" - 18 The information for this subsection may be structured as follows:

+35 Article 31 (1) of the REACH text defines the person required to supply the SDS as "the supplier of the substance or a mixture".
+Article 3 (32) then defines "supplier of a substance or a mixture" as "any manufacturer, importer, downstream user or distributor placing on the market a substance, on its own or in a mixture, or a mixture;" The person placing on the market is also therefore the "supplier" of the SDS in this context.

-1.3.
+- 1.3.
 Details of the Supplier of the Safety Data Sheet

 - Manufacturer/Supplier

 - Street address/P.O.
 Box

 - Country ID/Postcode/Place

 - Telephone number (if possible, indicate telefax)

-e-mail address of competent person responsible for the SDS
+- e-mail address of competent person responsible for the SDS

--National contact:
+- -National contact: